Sarah Day, the founder of Wear and Resist, sitting on the spiral stairs in her Oxfordshire studio.

 My ideal art collection ...

-(which I am constantly perfecting in my mind) would consist entirely of text-based works and would definitely include the neon piece below by Tracy Emin
+(which I am constantly perfecting in my mind) would consist entirely of text-based works and would definitely include this neon piece by Tracy Emin.
+My Incandescent design is a tribute to her work.

 I didn't know how to run a jewellery business before I started.
 I just didn't give myself time to think and did what I loved doing.
 I simply followed my own creative urges.
 I think this might be the only path to take if you want to love your job as much as I do!